-Physically, a child must be large enough for the lap/shoulder belt to properly fit over their hips, chest, and shoulder (see pages 13 and 32).
+Physically, a child must be large enough for the lap/shoulder belt to properly fit over the hips, chest, and shoulder (see pages 15 and 34).
 If the seat belt does not fit properly, the child should not sit in the front.